parrt/msan501-old/README.md

 * Histograms Using matplotlib
 * Graph Adjacency Lists and Matrices
 * Launching a Virtual Machine at Amazon Web Services
+* Linux command line
+* Using the Hadoop Streaming Interface with Python

 ## Part III -- Empirical statistics